smart-data-models/dataModel.ParksAndGardens/GreenspaceRecord/README.md

 ## Description

 This entity contains a harmonised description of the conditions recorded on a particular area or point inside a greenspace (flower bed, garden, etc.).
-This entity type has been inspired by the AgriParcelRecord entity type defined by the GSMA Harmonized Data Models.

 ### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.ParksAndGardens/GreenspaceRecord/swagger.yaml)